SteffenReith/J1Sc/README.md

 * Turn the leds on by `$ff leds!`

 * Have fun with a running FORTH system on your icoBoard!

+At the moment the tools are able to provide an implementation which is able to run at 40 MHz.
+This constraint will be checked during the sbt build.
+Hence stay tuned and read the log-files.

 In principle it is possible to use the IcoBoard together with a Raspberry PI to run J1Sc.
 In the case you do this, please send me (EMail: streit@streit.cc) the needed steps, because I don´t have / use this configuration.